greyhoof/Horizon/PRIVACY.md

 * freeimage.host
 * redgifs.com

-If you are concerned about your security or privacy, consider disabling the high quality portraits feature in F-Chat Rising settings.
+If you are concerned about your security or privacy, consider disabling the high quality portraits feature in F-Chat Horizon settings.

 ## Locally Stored Data
-F-Chat Rising stores data on your computer.
+F-Chat Horizon stores data on your computer.
 This data contains conversation logs, settings, cache, and other information such as custom dictionary words.
 By default, the data is stored in:

 | **Operating System** | **Data Path**                         |